-BMDL Policy 4.12 Last revised: September 12, 2022
+BMDL Policy 4.11 Last revised: January 12, 2026

 The duty of fulfilling the Library’s mission is the first priority of Bacon Memorial District Library.
 It is the Library’s policy to permit filming and photography under the conditions described herein and only to the extent that it does not interfere with the provision of Library services and is consistent with the Library’s Mission Statement and Policies.